Periods are a pain… literally. But is it normal for dancers to have an irregular (or even nonexistent) cycle?

 - Obsessive behaviors around food such as calorie-counting and food measuring/weighing.

-Working with a Registered Dietitian Nutritionist is encouraged if you feel stuck in a pattern of disordered eating.
-You can also grab this free starter guide from my online program, The Healthy Dancer© to begin the work of detangling those habits.
+Working with a Registered Dietitian Nutritionist is encouraged to help dancers rebuild their relationships with food.
+You can also grab this free starter guide from my online program, The Healthy Dancer© to begin detangling those habits.

-Though easier said than done, simply increasing the amount of food you eat throughout the day is a great next step.
+Though easier said than done, simply increasing how much food you eat daily is a great next step.
 But how should you monitor “how much” to eat if calorie counting is discouraged?
-For dancers with a history of extreme food restriction, calorie awareness is an important step toward weight restoration.
-Knowing a roundabout daily calorie goal might be necessary in order to provide your body with a sufficient amount of food to support both its metabolic and physical needs.
+For dancers with a history of extreme food restriction, calorie awareness is helpful in weight restoration.
+Knowing a roundabout daily calorie goal might be necessary to provide your body with sufficient meals and snacks to support its metabolic and physical needs.
 Though calorie needs vary greatly among individuals, this article will help you calculate a starting point.
-Just a hint… most dancers need at least 2500 calories per day (and oftentimes, even more!).
+Just a hint… most dancers need between 2500-3500 calories daily.

-Eating balanced meals and snacks consistently throughout the day, such as every two-to-four hours, is another way that dancers can make sure they’re getting enough in.
+Eating balanced meals and snacks consistently throughout the day, such as every two to four hours is another way dancers can get enough in.
 Fueling the body intuitively should be considered only when a dancer’s weight has been restored and a regular menstrual cycle ensues.
 Here are a few articles to read once you’re at that point:

 - Intuitive Eating for Dancers